emayfield/AFD_Decision_Corpus/README.md

 # Publication History

 * Elijah Mayfield and Alan W Black.
 2019.
 Analyzing Wikipedia Deletion Debates with a Group Decision-Making Forecast Model. *ACM Conference on Computer-Supported Collaborative Work (CSCW).* **Best Paper Honorable Mention.**
+    - **To replicate these results:**
+        1. Check out the `cscw_checkpoint` repository branch .
+        2. Create a new empty folder named `jsons` at the root directory of the project.
+        3. Download the 1.0 corpus file `afd_2019_full_policies.py` and save it to the `jsons` directory.
+        4. From the root directory, run the command `python3 cscw.py`.
+Different functions in this folder produce different statistics from the CSCW paper.
+When the documentation is insufficient, please contact the corpus authors for assistance.

 * Elijah Mayfield and Alan W Black.
 Stance Classification, Outcome Prediction, and Impact Assessment: NLP Tasks for Studying Group Decision-Making. *Workshop on Natural Language Processing for Computational Social Science at the North American Association for Computational Linguistics (NAACL)*.
+    - **To replicate these results:**
+        1. Check out the `cscw_checkpoint` repository branch.
+        2. Create a new empty folder named `jsons` at the root directory of the project
+        3. Download the twenty files in the 0.1 corpus and save them to the `jsons` directory.
+Each is under 100 MB.
+        4. From the root directory, run the command `python3 run.py`.
+By default this will train new models twenty times, one for each file.
+        5. To train on only one subset: remove the for loop from `run.py` and change the value pointed at by the `source` key in the config dictionary to the file of your choice.
+Results in the workshop paper were calculated on subset 1.